qarmin/czkawka/README.md

 - Cache support - second and further scans should be a lot faster than the first one
 - CLI frontend - for easy automation
 - GUI frontend - uses modern GTK 3 and looks similar to FSlint
-- Rich search option - allows setting absolute included and excluded directories, set of allowed file extensions or excluded items with the `*` wildcard
 - No spying - Czkawka does not have access to the Internet, nor does it collect any user information or statistics
 - Multiple tools to use:
   - Duplicates - Finds duplicates based on file name, size or hash